robkukke/suvepraktika2023/README.md

 ##Development tasks

-* Using backend api endpoint /getBooks, implement table of books view :white_check_mark:
+* Using backend api endpoint /getBooks, implement table of books view
 * Using backend api endpoint /getCheckouts, also implement the checkouts view.
-Suppport paging and sorting for both views :white_check_mark:
+Suppport paging and sorting for both views
 * Implement individual book and checkout view, support basic CRUD operations, implement checking out and returning books
 * Implement searching for books using freetext criteria
 * Implement filtering for books by status